 Koh Phangan and Koh Samui

 Picking which island to go in Thailand would be a difficult task if it was not for the weather conditions.
 The tropical weather is what makes Thai islands beautiful but it is also what makes it vulnerable to the monsoon rains.
 I went to Thailand in June so the choice was quite easy for me – a lot less chance of rain on the eastern islands whereas the western ones face the rainy season starting from May until October.
 Thailand is a very easy place to travel within and both Thai and Bangkok Airways offer very reasonable ticket prices for the islands.
 I initially flew to Koh Samui where I only spent one night.
 I had an open itinerary and Koh Samui felt more like a town to me rather than a secluded island and it was not what I was after.
 So I decided to move on to the next island – the beautiful Koh Phangan.
 You can either use the speed boat service of your Koh Phangan hotel (many offer such service and it is not as expensive as it sounds) or take the regular ferry which takes around 30 minutes.
 On my way to Koh Phangan, I used my hotels service but opted for the ferry option for the return trip and I am glad that I did as I got to experience amazingly beautiful rough see sceneries (photos at the end of this post).

 Back to Turkish beaches, while I am still a big fan of Kas, I have to say that the beach experience on a tropical island is something else, which can get quite addictive and it is not as expensive as you may think.
 The service quality and the prices in Thailand will definitely make up for the airfare and you will most probably still spend less than what you would be spending in one week at one of the famous beaches of Turkey.
-As for the rain – I have not experienced a single drop during my five days on the islands except during the ferry ride back to Koh Samui (which was amazingly beautiful!).
-You can check out some of my Thailand photos here.
+As for the rain – I have not experienced a single drop of rain during my five days on the islands except during the ferry ride back to Koh Samui (which was amazingly beautiful!).